The only things will that will require multiple changes are the vccio (VTT), PLL voltage and vcore, refer to this:

 and run prime blend for a few mintues to see that your CPU is functioning properly.

-Then it comes to that task of finding the actual voltage for the overclock.
-Set the vcore manually to 1.25v, Leave C1E and Speedsteep enabled and run C3 and C6 on Auto if you can, if not leave them enabled.
-Also leave Spread spectrum enabled, if you find that it disrupts the BCLK in CPU-Z then just disable it
+Then it comes to that task of finding the actual voltage for the overclock, however before we get to that, I would advise you to reduce PLL voltage to 1.7v (Scroll down or go to sandy stable club about PLL info).
+Then set the vcore manually to 1.25v, Leave C1E and Speedsteep enabled and run C3 and C6 on Auto if you can, if not leave them enabled.
+Also leave Spread spectrum enabled, if you find that it disrupts the bclk in cpu-z then just disable it.

 Additional settings that you need to change from the get go, but won't need to be changed afterwards: